 I hope you enjoy taking a gift breath with your child.
 I love sharing these activities at home with my little one and with the children I work with.
 If you are a teacher, kids yoga instructor, counsellor or parent these resources are great for a calm corner, group session or one to one.
 Take care, Emma x

-One thought on “Square Breathing Gratitude Activity for Kids”
+One response to “Square Breathing Gratitude Activity for Kids”